mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   handle an entire group (Ensemble) with a simple loop.   e.g. here is a simple loop to work through an entire Ensemble (defined in this code segment with the symbol d) in order of the vector index:
-  (WARNING:  this doesn't work for multiple reasons - needs repair of both wrapper and this documentaiton)

 .. code-block:: python